Brand development that increases sales velocity, guaranteed.

 Excluding Existing Relationships

-Through web 2.0, many brands shifted from retailer relationships to direct-to-consumer, which didn’t work for most.
+Through Web 2.0, many brands shifted from traditional retailer relationships to direct-to-consumer models, which didn’t work for most.
 Why?
 Because retailers stood with the philosophy that “either you’re for us or against us.”
-While some of this was unavoidable, excluding retailers from your new channel promotions can cost you big time in this next retail phase.
+While some of this was unavoidable, excluding retailers from your new channel promotions can be costly in the following retail phase.

 While retailers understand a brand’s desire to grow, they want to feel appreciation for the relationship built.
 Inviting them into social commerce or offering to engage in their social commerce efforts will reinforce the existing relationship.